Nozgood/SAFI_Nowfeel_7_010822/README.md

 - Copy/paste the .env.example file (in the same place) replacing the file name with '.env'
 - For the `PORT` property, insert your own value
 - For the `MONGO` property, add the value given to you in the .txt file

+## In order to be able to directly interact with the application :

 - In the Server folder, create a folder called `images`
 - Transfer the files from the folder called `files` of the deliverable to the folder `images` you just created